bullet-train-co/bullet_train-base/docs/getting-started.md

     - Right clicking the element.
     - Selecting "Inspect Element".
-    - Looking for the `<!--XRAY START ...-->` comment above the element you've selected.
+    - Looking for the `<!-- BEGIN ... -->` comment above the element you've selected.

 4. Figure out the full I18N translation key of any string on the page by adding `?show_locales=true` to the URL.